Kate Beckinsale Flaunts Curves In Skin-Tight Pants

 According to The Daily Mail, Kate Beckinsale was photographed by paparazzi flaunting her famous figure in some work out clothes, which included a pair of skin-tight pants.

-In the photos, Kate is seen sporting a white Nike tank top, with a thinner, sheer purple tank top over top.
+In the photos, Kate is seen sporting a white Nike tank top, with a thinner, sheer purple tank top over it.
 The actress sported tight, dark blue spandex pants, which included white and pink stars.

-Beckinsale glammed up her gym look by donning a pair of knee-high, black heeled boots.
+Beckinsale glammed up her gym look by donning a pair of knee-high, black-heeled boots.
 She carried a black bag over her shoulder, and her phone in her hand.
 Kate also carried a bottle of water, and sported some dark polish on her nails.

 Kate’s long, brown hair was pulled back into a voluminous ponytail at the back of her head, and she dons a deep tan while flaunting her curvy backside and toned arms in the ensemble.

-Beckinsale sports a minimal makeup look for the outing, which includes a bronzed glow and nude lips.
+Beckinsale sports minimal makeup look for the outing, which includes a bronzed glow and nude lips.
 She added a pair of large, dark sunglasses to help hide her face from the paparazzi’s prying eyes.

 Kate’s gym outing came just days after it was revealed that she is single again.